Your cart is currently empty!

 As you grow, you can incorporate advanced picking techniques, as well as a warehouse management system (WMS) to analyze and optimize your picking routes.
 You can even make each aisle a one-way route.

-Certain analytic tools can help you to more effectively deliver orders to pickers, show them the best route through the warehouse for their orders, and help them understand how other pickers are moving around.
+Certain analytic tools can help you to deliver orders more effectively to pickers, show them the best route through the warehouse for their orders, and help them understand how other pickers are moving around.

 This can be of great help for your business as it can significantly reduce the time spent unnecessarily walking back and forth.

-3. Embrace Energy Efficiency with LED Lights
+3. EMBrace Energy Efficiency with LED Lights

-As is with most large industrial buildings, warehouse operations require a lot of energy.
+As with most large industrial buildings, warehouse operations require a lot of energy.
 If your working space is not properly lit it can dramatically impact the performance in your warehouse and pose safety risks.
 Regardless of the main function of the area, be it picking, packing, storage, or shipping, the proper lighting can improve worker visibility and accuracy of the work that’s being performed.
 What’s more, efficient lighting can also minimize operating costs and positively affect your business’s bottom line.

 There are various things that you can do to reduce energy consumption in your warehouse and thus save up on your electricity bill.

 In combination with LEDs, it makes sense to also install occupancy sensors or vacancy sensors that will emit light only when needed.
 Occupancy sensors automatically turn on and off when they detect motion.
-Vacancy sensors need to be manually turned on, however, they turn off automatically if they haven’t detected motion in the room after a certain time.
+Vacancy sensors need to be manually turned on.
+However, they turn off automatically if they haven’t detected motion in the room after a certain time.

 There is a lot of movement in warehouses with people going in and out all the time, and sensors are an effective way to control lighting costs.

 Although there are various upfront costs when installing LED lights, this efficient warehouse lighting will help your business save money in the long run on both replacement and energy costs.
 LED lights have a much longer lifespan when compared to metal halides.
-One LED bulb has a lifespan of many metal halide bulbs, which means you’ll also save up on maintenance costs by switching to LEDs.
+One LED bulb has a lifespan of many metal halide bulbs, which means you’ll also save on maintenance costs by switching to LEDs.
 If you’re considering updating your bulbs with LEDs, your warehouse’s loading docks, parking lots, and exit signs are excellent areas, to begin with.

 Make sure to review and inspect your lighting system regularly.
 Warehouse needs and requirements can change from time to time, even more so in this era when online shopping and home deliveries have become the new normal.
 Warehouse efficiency and safety go hand-in-hand and installing a high-efficiency warehouse lighting system is an excellent way to make significant improvements.